RickStrahl/WestWindWebSurge/Readme.md

 #### Goal of WebSurge
-The goal of this tool is to make it drop dead easy to capture or create HTTP request content and test and play it back easily under load.
-It provides simple results that are easy to understand and act on.
-It's so easy that you can *frequently* stress test Web applications for load  characteristics during development, testing and in production.
+The goal of this tool is to make it drop dead easy to capture or create HTTP requests, quickly test them individually and then play them back easily under load.
+WebSurge provides simple results that are easy to understand and act on.
+It's quick and easy so that you can *frequently* stress test Web applications for load characteristics during development and in production.

 * Easy capture or manual entry of URLs
 * Interactive recording of screen sessions